uvacw/inca/doc/howto_process.md

     pass
 ```

+It is also possible to supply a query instead of a doctype.
+For instance, `_exists_:topic`, will process all documents (which could belong to several doctypes) that contain the key 'topic'.
+This is useful when you only want to process some specific documents.
+More information on Elasticsearch queries can be read in the [Elasticsearch documentation] (https://www.elastic.co/guide/en/elasticsearch/reference/5.5/query-dsl-query-string-query.html#query-string-syntax).

-Instead of supplying a doctype to apply the processor on, you can also use a generator here (for instance, from the myinca.database.* collection):
+Finally, instead of supplying a doctype to apply the processor on, you can also use a generator here (for instance, from the myinca.database.* collection):

 ```python3
 p = myinca.processing.clean_whitespace(myinca.database.doctype_examples('nu'),'text',save=False)